 That’s it!
 Just pour the drink into heatproof glass.
 If you prefer smaller servings, pour the drink into two small heatproof glasses.

-About developing the Sugar-Free Pumpkin Spice Latte recipe
+My Sugar-Free Pumpkin Spice Latte experiments

 I made my first pumpkin spice latte experiments last year.
 In fact, I was about to publish the recipe in the end of October.
 However, I published so many other pumpkin recipes so one more would have been simply too much.
 This year, after roasting so much pumpkin, the recipe became topical.